Enterprise (train service): Current fleet

-Trailer Standard

-Coaches five to seven, numbered 9201–9212, are standard class (no wheelchair space).

-Trailer Generator Van

-Since 2012 electric power for the train is no longer delivered from the locomotive but from a separate generator van.
-Their final numbers are 9602, 9604, 9606 and 9608.

 Future fleet

 Both IÉ and NIR have an ambition to introduce hourly services, but it would be necessary to procure new, faster rolling stock to achieve the required improvements in frequency and speed.
 In 2005, they investigated procuring new rolling stock when seven 125 mph capable Class 222 DEMUs built for the British network became available as one of the possible options, which also included the procurement of additional 22000 Class DMUs as part of IÉ's order.
 New rolling stock would most likely be a multiple unit rather than locomotive-hauled, similar to IÉ's plans for Dublin-Cork services.